johnosmond/advanced-laravel/README.md

 ## Instructor

-The tutorial is [Shruti Balasa](https://www.linkedin.com/learning/instructors/shruti-balasa){:target="_blank"}.
+The tutorial is <a href="https://www.linkedin.com/learning/instructors/shruti-balasa" target="_blank">Shruti Balasa</a>.
 She is a Full-Stack Web Developer and Tech Educator

 ## Course Details

-The course can be found [here](https://www.linkedin.com/learning/advanced-laravel-22373805){:target="_blank"}.
+The course can be found <a href="https://www.linkedin.com/learning/advanced-laravel-22373805">here</a>.

+## Purpose

+I am learning Laravel and also learning git with GitHub.
+So from now on I will be posting the code to GitHub just for practice.